 Offer Deadlines Approaching -- Owners Must Respond Soon!

-You should learn more about the Program now.
 Landowners do not need to wait until the Buy-Back Program begins implementation to get more information.
-Please review the Program's Frequently Asked Questions.
-You should also become familiar with the Offer Packet Documents, available here.
+Please review the Program's frequently asked questions and become familiar with the Offer Packet Documents, available here.